 Framing Device: The main story is told to a group of schoolchildren by a museum tour guide reading from the Book of Life.
 Tellingly though, La Muerte and Xibalba look exactly as they did in the main story when they reveal themselves in the end.

-Friend to All Living Things: Maria.
-As a child she convinces Manolo and Joachin to help her free a butcher's pigs.
+Maria Posada has a strong love for animals and won't stand for the killing of them.
+As a child she convinces Manolo and Joaquin to help her free a butcher's pigs.
 Later, the look of dread on her face during the main bullfight is what prompts Manolo to throw down his sword.
 She also has the "animated girl" ability to draw flocks of birds to her and have them hang around being cute and musical.

 Friendly Rivalry: Manolo and Joaquin remain close friends despite their feelings for Maria.